Laboratory: "economics of Big Science"

 Expected learning outcomes

-Students will gain the conceptual grounding and practical skills to analyse the socioeconomic performance of these facilities through a data-driven lens.
+Students will gain the conceptual grounding and practical skills to analyse the socioeconomic performance of the research facilities presented in the lab through a data-driven lens.

 Single course